 Adding it to the concept of the spatial web that covers the Internet of Things, 3D, and other features, we can define web 3.0 as an Autonomous Spatial Web.

 The Expanded Conceptual Architecture for Web 3.0 - an Autonomous Spacial Web

 Figure 3 presents our expanded conceptual architecture for the evolution of Web 3.0.

-The main differences of this architecture from the prior ones are as follows:
+The main differences between this architecture from the prior ones are as follows:

 - Add the application layer to illustrate the major differentiators of Web 3.0 in terms of spatial technology, AI, and blockchain with smart contracts.

 - Separate the network layer to emphasize its unique role in connecting different computing nodes.